nekocode/create-android-kotlin-app/README.md

 APP_PACKAGE_NAME
 ```

-## What is included
+## What is included in the project

 This template project includes some of the latest features in Android development:

-- Uses kotlin completely (includes gradle build scripts)
+- Uses kotlin completely (includes gradle build scripts and valuable code)
 - Uses AndroidX & Android Architecture Components (includes Navigation, ViewModel, LiveData)
 - Uses some powerful generic libraries like RxKotlin, Dagger2, etc
 - Includes some useful features & extensions: